loadingalias/LoadingALIAS/README.md

 This allows a unified architecture where **KV, OLAP, vector, graph, and streaming workloads** operate over the same epoch-versioned data model — not separate engines stitched together.

-Key design constraint:
-**the same bytes everywhere** (memory = disk = wire = consensus), enforced by a single GC rule across the entire system.

 The implementation is heavily validated using Loom, Shuttle, Kani, and Stateright before anything ships.
+It's not a toy database.

 Private for now.
 The open-source work above exists to support and harden this system.